u12206050/gridsome-source-firestore/README.md

   * Load collections and their sub-collections and access them via `_parent` and the `belongsTo` property

+  * Live data updates from Firestore while you develop! `debug: true`

 ## Install

   `npm install gridsome-source-firestore`